Omycron83/Notes/Temp/Vorschrieb.md

 This actually brings us to arguments against ...
 / Moving onto arguments against ...

 Now ultimately, any opinion on the question at hand is largely determined by the weight one attributes to either points.
-If there were an obvious, universal solution/answer, the problem would have already been solved.
+If there were an obvious, universal solution/answer, the problem/question would have already been solved.

 Personally, I believe that ...

 ### Cartoon analysis
+Ok, lets move onto the given cartoon, titled " " and drawn by the

 ### Discussion 2